Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Codex

-Send task context to Codex from One Horizon, or run the local Codex worker from the CLI.
+Send work context to Codex from One Horizon, or run the local Codex worker from the CLI.

 • Before you start